 - We are in our 5th year at the Media Farmer’s Market.
-The market will start on May 12th and will end on November 17th.
+The market will end on October 27th with a holiday market on November 17th.
 We provide opportunities for young and old adults with disabilities to showcase and sell their crafts.
 Ellie is with us again to sell her jewelry.
-Margot is with us from Busy Hands.
-Gloria may be with us from Peaceful Path.
-We are looking for others who would like to sell their crafts with us.
+We are always looking for others who would like to sell their crafts with us.
 This helps us develop important ties to community residents and civic leaders.
 Please contact us if you are interested.
-The people who will be with us this year include:
+The people who we hope will be with us this year include:

-- Our hiking program at Scott Arboretum has been going.
+- Our hiking program at Scott Arboretum has ended for now.
 It is called Wellness Walks.
-We have 2 more Sundays in May and June scheduled.
-So come on out.
+We hope to schedule this again for the fall.
 Click here for more information.

 - We hope to be starting a cafe/bakery business in Delaware County PA.
 We are negotiating on a place in Media-Springfield PA.